-Indigo Volunteers is a charity that recruits volunteers and connects them with humanitarian projects across the globe.
-We provide a straightforward, fee-free matchmaking service, placing people where they are needed most.
-On our travels we have found that small grassroots organisations often do not have the time or resources to find volunteers that keep their projects running.
-Conversely, people who want to volunteer often don’t know where to start, and find it difficult to identify a legitimate project where their talents are really needed.
-Our aim is to remove these hurdles and create the connections that enable charities to keep going and focus on their objectives.
+Indigo Volunteers is a charity that connects volunteers with humanitarian projects around the globe.
+On our travels we have found that many small grassroots organisations do not have the time or network to find volunteers that keep their projects running.
+Conversely, we have found that people who want to volunteer often find it difficult to identify projects that need their specific skills and meet their values.

-We partner with projects across the globe, currently with a focus on organisations working along the European refugee route, where urgent help is most needed.
+Indigo works with projects across the globe, currently with a focus on teams working alongside the European refugee route in Greece, Bosnia and Serbia, where urgent help is most needed.

-Today, Indigo is still a small charity, run by an excitable group of volunteers from several different countries and a handful of fulltime field staff.
-The world is our office: we coordinate our day-to-day operations from behind our laptops, enabling us to work alongside our partners in the field and onboard an ever-growing number of projects.
+Today, Indigo is still a small charity run by an excitable group of volunteers from several different countries and a handful of fulltime field staff.
+The world is our office; our day-to-day operations are coordinated mostly from behind our laptops.
+Meanwhile, our field team remains on the ground to support our partner projects and to identify new ones.